 Notwithstanding their remarkable versatility, MLLMs also grapple with a significant challenge known as the ``hallucination'' problem.
 Specifically, MLLMs often hallucinate incorrect statements to the user-provided image and prompts, \eg, producing irrelevant or nonsensical responses, indentifying inaccurate objects in terms of colors, quantities and locations that do not exist in the image.
 This flaw poses substantial risks for practical applications of MLLMs to become a trustworthy assistant.
 For instance, in model-assisted autonomous driving scenarios, such misinterpretations of road scene images may lead to wrong judgments of system and serious traffic accidents.

-Various approaches\cite{liu2023aligning,zhou2023analyzing,yin2023woodpecker,wang2023vigc} have been proposed to reduce hallucinations in MLLMs.
-While these method incur substantial additional costs, including the annotation budget for extra instruction data for training \cite{liu2023aligning}, the integration of external knowledge or models, \etc.
+Various approaches \cite{liu2023aligning,zhou2023analyzing,yin2023woodpecker,wang2023vigc} have been proposed to reduce hallucinations in MLLMs.
+While these methods incur substantial additional costs, including the annotation budget for extra instruction data for training \cite{liu2023aligning}, the integration of external knowledge or models, \etc.

-In this paper, we delve into the challenge of mitigating hallucination with the of the MLLMs during inference, without introducing additional data, models, or knowledge.
+In this paper, we delve into the challenge of mitigating MLLMs' hallucination during inference, without introducing additional data, models, or knowledge.
 Our investigation commences with a noteworthy `\textbf{partial over-trust}' observation found while visualizing self-attention maps for decoded sequences.
 As illustrated in \Fref{fig:intro2attn}, we discern a recurring pattern where the inception of many hallucinated contents aligns with the subsequent tokens generated after a columnar attention pattern.
 Notably, these columnar attention patterns often manifest on tokens that lack substantial informativeness, \eg, full stop or quotation marks.
-Intuitively, this peculiarity reveals a weird fact that, a token exhibiting a columnar attention pattern typically possesses limited information, yet exerts a pronounced influence on the prediction of all subsequent tokens, and as we calculated in \Fref{fig:intro2hist}, most of the subsequent contents contain reasoning or hallucinations.
-With the above observation, we hypothesize that such tokens serve as a summary token, \ie, aggregating the crucial knowledge from previous tokens in the sequence and guiding the subsequent tokens generation.
+Intuitively, this peculiarity reveals a weird fact that, a token exhibiting a columnar attention pattern typically possesses limited information, yet exerts a pronounced influence on the prediction of all subsequent tokens.
+Moreover, as shown in \Fref{fig:intro2hist}, we find that most of the subsequent contents contain reasoning or hallucinations.

-However, the MLLMs are expected to focus on the image and provide an precise understanding, which is conflicts with its partial over-trust tendence.
-In detail, the subsequent tokens may ignore the forehead image tokens (usually the first several tokens in the sequence) and over-trust the summary tokens via their strong attention attended, leading to hallucinations raised by the model bias, \eg, hallucinating ``cars'' based on the ``road'' mentioned in the previous sentence.
+\textbf{`Aggregation pattern' seems to be the nature of LLM.} We hypothesize that such tokens serve as summary tokens, which aggregate the crucial knowledge from previous tokens in the sequence and guide the subsequent tokens generation.
+Our observation is consistent with the recent `anchor token' \cite{wang2023label} observation in the NLP area, which finds the LLM tends to aggregate previous information on a few anchor tokens at shallow layers and predict the next token based on these anchors at the deep layer (\Fref{fig:evidence}(a)).